-I was expecting to come across things like bridges requiring foundations miles into bedrock or houses that had been built on the side of a mountain with the only way to get the materials to them was by yak.
+I was expecting to come across things like bridges requiring foundations miles into bedrock.
+Houses that had been built on the side of a mountain with the only way to get the materials to them was by yak.
 Or some other extreme example, like a cloud PPM tool that has 650,000 lines of code written by one person – oh wait that’s Psoda!

 Instead I discovered there’s a branch of project management called Extreme Project Management.
 I was so intrigued that I spent a day searching Google and reading about it.

-Extreme project management is related to Extreme Programming and is used on projects where there is a high level of unpredictability, when there needs to be huge amounts of flexibility or when a lot of stakeholder engagement is required.
+Extreme project management is related to Extreme Programming.
+It’s used on projects where there is a high level of unpredictability.
+When there needs to be huge amounts of flexibility or when a lot of stakeholder engagement is required.

-One of the main differences between this and other project management methodologies is that it demands huge commitment from the project sponsor, who needs to be actively involved at all steps of the project.
+One of the main differences between this and other project management methodologies is that it demands huge commitment from the project sponsor.
+He or she needs to be actively involved at all steps of the project.